 ART 175 • Painting I

-Fundamentals of color theory and color mixing, composition and materials, and techniques of painting.
-Also covered are painting supports and frame building.
+Introduction course into materials and techniques of painting in acrylic and/or oil.
+Also covers canvas stretching and priming.
 Prerequisite: ART 105 is recommended.
 Two lecture; two lab.
 Both fall and spring semesters.

 ART 180 • Watercolor I